Censor Boards and Uncensored Warnings | Indian Film Industry

 We need to watch our cinema

 Even after going through this and a lot more, I am still aggressive when a new film gets released.
-Many of us continue to battle these demons and fight for the mesmerising magic and art of Cinema, like the child who has to climb the mango tree, even when his leg is fractured.
+Many of us continue to battle these demons and fight for the mesmerising magic and art of Cinema.
+It is like the child who has to climb the mango tree, even when his leg is fractured.
 We love cinema, the theatre, the cool air, the cushioned seats, the smell of popcorn, and the Dolby Atmos Surround Sound.
-Please do not spoil it with your phone torches, your irresponsibility in coming on time for the show, and your pseudo civic consciousness.
+Please do not spoil it with your phone torches.
+Your irresponsibility in coming on time for the show, and your pseudo civic consciousness.
 Move out of our way, we need to watch our cinema!

 Censor board members are all knowledgeable people and qualified to occupy the authoritative positions they hold.
 My problem is with their double standards.
 When they show the warning that smoking is injurious to health when the heroine smokes, they ignore the scene where the hero takes his gun and aims at the villain, ready to shoot him point blank.

-If you have to show the warning when she smokes, you also have to show the warning that any kind of violence is punishable (not just violence towards women or animals), when he shoots the villain on his forehead.
+If you have to show the warning when she smokes, you also have to show the warning that any kind of violence is punishable, when he shoots the villain on his forehead.
 It is a very simple logic – either stop doing it, or do it for every single thing, “അല്ലെങ്കിൽ നാട്ടുകാർ വിചാരിക്കും പിള്ളേച്ചൻ നുണ പറയാണെന്ന്” (thank you Mr. Ranjan Pramod for writing this ‘cult’ dialogue!)

 Views and opinions expressed here are those of the author/s and do not necessarily reflect the official policy or position of plumeria movies